Oka Crisis: Siege

 The Mercier Bridge was blockaded at the point where it passed through Mohawk territory, thereby sealing off a major access between the Island of Montreal and Montreal's densely populated South Shore suburbs.
 This frustrated commuters, which resulted in violent confrontations.
 At the peak of the crisis, the Mercier Bridge and routes 132, 138 and 207 were all blocked, creating substantial disruption to traffic.

 Corporal Marcel Lemay's funeral was held on July 16, and was attended by around 2000 people, including police officers from across Canada and the SQ director.
 The Warrior flag was lowered to half-mast in the Pines.
 On July 17, the Red Cross was granted entrance by police to provide food relief, but this access was rescinded quickly, forcing residents to smuggle provisions in.
 The Mohawk coalition, speaking on behalf of the resistance, agreed on preconditions for negotiations: free access to food and advisors and the presence of independent international observers, which both the provincial and federal governments firmly opposed.

 Anger grew among residents as the crisis dragged on.
 A group of Châteauguay residents started building an unauthorized, unplanned roadway circumventing the Kahnawáːke reserve.
 Long after the crisis, this unfinished roadway was eventually incorporated into Quebec Autoroute 30.
-Residents of Châteauguay assaulted a Mohawk women trying to buy groceries and tried to prevent her from leaving the store, from which she had to be escorted by police, and threw tomatoes at her and her children.
+Residents of Châteauguay assaulted a Mohawk woman trying to buy groceries and tried to prevent her from leaving the store, from which she had to be escorted by police, and threw tomatoes at her and her children.
 They also burned multiple effigies of Mohawk warriors while chanting "sauvages" (savages).